spiral/docs/filters/filter.md

-# Filter Object
+(# Filter Object
 The filter object used to perform complex data validation and filtration using PSR-7 or any other input.
-You can create filter manually or using scaffolder `php app.php create:filter my`:
+You can create Filter manually or using scaffolder `php app.php create:filter my`:

 ```php
 namespace App\Filter;